nazirov91/blog/src/pages/blog/2019-03-02-what-are-react-hooks-🎣-and-why-you-should-care-about-them-part-1.md

 	);
 }
 ```
-This is what supposed to happen: <br>
+This is what supposed to happen:

 ![Apple-Banana gif](http://g.recordit.co/iI2cjOIfVZ.gif)

 We have a selected text variable, which is set to Banana by default.
 When we click on the Change button it changes the text from Banana to Apple or vice versa.

-Now, let us break down the new elements in the component.<br>
+Now, let us break down the new elements in the component.

 ![Component analysis](https://drive.google.com/uc?export=view&id=1HjEJexzPHMf5cS5I4AJp0EPilkfCWKAN)

-*What are those things in the state variable?* <br>
+*What are those things in the state variable?*

 ![state-variable](https://drive.google.com/uc?export=view&id=1rbsk6dzjAABB7y8DKYlPG9_ysA8_pN2B)

 In this case, *setFruit()* is equivalent of **this.setState()**.
 There is one important difference though.
 When we use this.setState(), it merges the changes to the state object.
 State hook on the other hand, will completely **replace** the state with the given value.